miguelPerezOntiveros/framework/README.md

   - description
 - settings
 ```
-- for the "maker_mike" projectName, build_pre.sh will add in a soft link to enable the home page
+- for the "maker_mike" projectName(only for that one?
+TODO), build_pre.sh will add in a soft link to enable the home page
-- entry from the project table, project folder on the FS and the DB can't be deleted as per blacklisting on backend extention maker_mike.project.d.php
+- the entry from the project table, the project folder on the FS and the DB can't be deleted as per blacklisting on backend extention maker_mike.project.d.php
+- Note: on entry.sh, the maker_mike DB file is run against the DB but data is only written if the database doesn´t already exist.

 #### start.sh
 - checks if web port is free